Cache Miss – What It Is and How to Reduce It

 The main drawback of increasing RAM is the cost.
 Typically, it requires updating your hosting plan.

-Let’s take Hostinger’s Cloud Hosting plans as an example.
+Let’s take Hostinger’s cloud web hosting services as an example.
 Hostinger’s Cloud Startup plan offers 3 GB of RAM, while Cloud Professional offers 6 GB of RAM, and Cloud Enterprise comes with 12 GB of RAM.

 At Hostinger, all of our plans are highly scalable.
 Whether you’re using our Cloud, VPS, or WordPress Hosting services, the process for moving from one plan to another is quick.
 Therefore, you don’t need to worry about prolonged downtime.